-Ever watch someone bench press a ridiculous amount of weight but not look quite like this?
+Ever watch someone bench press a ridiculous amount of weight but not look quite like The Rock?
 Or hit the gym every day and still have a beer belly?
-It’s not an illusion— some people can be in shape even if they don’t quite look the part.
-In fact, those who are less-than-ripped but still fit may have a lesser risk for cardiovascular disease than their skinny-but-sedentary peers.
+It’s not an illusion — some research suggests people can be in shape even if they don’t quite look the part .
+But a more recent study found that being overweight actually puts people at greater risk of dying from heart disease .
+The new findings complicate the “fit but fat” issue, and imply that even medical professionals can’t always determine someone’s health status so easily.

 (Over)weight Lifting — Why It Matters

-Wait, what?
-While it may seem that the scale gets stubbornly stuck, all that exercising may be fueling an appetite that leads to consuming too many calories.
+It’s also possible that, when it seems that the scale is stubbornly stuck, all that exercising may be fueling an appetite that leads to consuming too many calories.
 Another common setback: Doing the same workout over and over may no longer challenge the body.

 Chubby Competition — The Answer/Debate